 Bread dough

-- In a bowl, knead the bread mix with the water and butter to form a dough in about 10 minutes.
+- In a bowl, knead the bread mix with the water and butter to form a dough in about 10 minutes.4 cups white bread mix, ¼ stick butter, 1¼ cup water

-- Let the dough rest for 30 minutes and then divide into three equal parts.
+- Let the dough rest for 30 minutes, then divide it into three equal parts.

-- Mix the grated carrot and ginger powder into the first dough and knead well.
+- Mix the grated carrot and ginger powder into the first dough and knead well.1 carrot, 1 teaspoon ground ginger

 - Grease a bowl and put the dough in it.